 The Zodiac Project is Ai Weiwei’s first major public sculpture.
 The famous Chinese artist recreated the famous twelve bronze animal heads that once adorned the Zodiac Fountain in Yuan Ming Yuan, the Old Summer Palace, in Beijing.
 Cast around 1750, they were designed by two European Jesuits serving in the court of the Qing dynasty Emperor Qianlong.
 The original heads were looted by Anglo-French troops who took part in the destruction of Yuan Ming Yuan in 1860 during the Second Opium War.
 The heads remain a potent trigger for Chinese nationalist sentiments and become a bitter symbol in China of the country’s humiliation by the West.

 The 12 bronze Zodiac Heads stand on bronze columns.
 Each animal head measures approximately 4 feet high and 3 feet wide.
 The animal heads on their columns reach between 9.8 and 12 feet high, with each one weighing approximately 800 lbs.
-Circle of Animals / Zodiac Heads is the centerpiece of a global, multi-year touring exhibition that will be presented in the United States, Europe, and Asia.
-Now you can see it in the Ringling Museum of Art.
+Circle of Animals / Zodiac Heads is the centerpiece of a global, multi-year touring exhibition that was presented in the United States, Europe, and Asia.
 The artist also created a smaller copy of the heads in gold which also travels around the world.
 They have been shown at nearly 40 sites, and together they are Weiwei’s most viewed work of art.